nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This feature allows users to delete a student from EduManage based on their index in the displayed student list.
 The process involves identifying the student by their index and removing their details from the database.

-- **Index Validation**: The system checks if the provided index is valid and within the bounds of the current student list.
+- **Index Validation**: EduManage checks if the provided index is valid and within the bounds of the current student list.
 If the index is out of bounds or invalid, an error message is shown.
 - **Student Deletion**: Upon valid index input, the student is deleted from the model and the filtered student list is updated to reflect this change and a success message is shown.